 I do my best to trust my heart, but sometimes the feelings and nudges I get aren’t authentic.

-By that I mean that I can misinterpret what they are all about.
+In other words, I can misinterpret what they are all about.
 Sometimes the messages from my heart can be clouded by something else.

 Sometimes it’s fun, and sometimes it isn’t.
 It’s all a part of the game we call life.

 The more you follow your heart, the better you get at it.
-It’s like with anything else; it’s not about being perfect, it’s about learning and trusting the process.
+It’s like with anything else; it’s not about being perfect, it’s about learning and discovering how your heart communicates with you.

 Your Life is Changing

 The fact that you’re reading this means that something inside of you is looking for a change.
 You are already changing inside, and you can feel it, can’t you?

-It didn’t happen overnight, but as I’ve kept putting one foot in front of the other, I saw phenomenal change taking place, and I discovered what passionate living is all about.
+It didn’t happen overnight, but as I put one foot in front of the other, change happened, and I discovered what passionate living was all about.

-And while you may feel confused from time to time, know that it’s just a sign that you are growing and evolving in the best way for you.
+And while you may feel confused from time to time, know that it’s just a sign that you are growing and evolving.

 There’s a reason why you’ve read this article.
 Something resonates with you, and you may not even know what it is, and that’s okay.